joaoinez/slivers.nvim/README.md

 - [ ] Writing more comments throught the code
 - [ ] Making some functionality more modular by better checking for any other plugins its using
 - [ ] Adding Hyprland lang support
-- [ ] Adding functions for picker operations